 Pupils will study different styles of music and develop aural recognition of musical concepts, ensembles etc as well as develop some knowledge of musical literacy.

 There is ongoing assessment for all three elements plus an Added Value Unit.
 This takes the form of pupils preparing an 8 minute program of music on 2 instruments and making a recording.

-A Visiting Examiner will assess performance, on both instruments, in March of S4.
-Composing will be internally assessed and externally moderated.
+- A Visiting Examiner will assess performance, on both instruments, in March of S4.

 S3 – S6

 Daily practice is essential!

 Those who do not have access to an instrument at home are expected to practice in the Music department at interval/lunchtime or during supported study.
 Practical work is monitored regularly by teachers to ensure that progress is being made.
 Written homework is marked by the teacher.

 Worksheets, musical dictionary and revision materials are issued to reinforce listening concepts taught in class.
 Homework tasks are issued on a weekly basis.
 As 50% of the certificate Music course is practical based, pupils are strongly encouraged to attend supported study classes to further their practical skills.
 The department issues pupils with a list of reputable websites which pupils can access to enhance listening skills and practise exam type questions